 Recognizing the importance of simulation, even as technology advances and the quality of quantum devices improves, we plan to improve Qibo from a simulation perspective.
-With this in mind, we are working on the development of new backends, supporting multi-node distribution of state vector simulation and, changing paradigm completely, the construction of a TensorNetwork [55-59] simulation backend.
+With this in mind, we are working on the development of new backends, supporting multi-node distribution of state vector simulation and, by changing simulation method completely, the construction of a tensor networks [61-65] backend.

-C. Quantum hardware support
+2.3 Quantum hardware support

 In the previous section we have shown how Qibo can be used for quantum circuit simulation.
-Although simulation is a useful tool for testing and profiling quantum algorithms, we are still mainly interested on deploying such algorithms on quantum processors to show the advantages of this technology [60].
+Although simulation is a useful tool for testing and profiling quantum algorithms, we are still mainly interested on deploying such algorithms on quantum processors to show the advantages of this technology [66].

-Quantum computers can be implemented using several quantum systems, including superconducting circuits [61], trapped ions [62] or neutral atoms [63] among others.
-In this paper we focus on superconducting devices, but aim at providing an abstract enough interface to accommodate other quantum technologies.

-Transmons [64] are one possible implementation of qubits through superconducting devices, which are weakly anharmonic oscillators made using Josephson junctions [65].
+Quantum computers can be implemented using several quantum systems, including superconducting circuits [67], trapped ions [68] or neutral atoms [69] among others.
+In this paper, we focus on superconducting devices, but Qibolab provides an extensible abstraction library to accommodate other quantum technologies, the only precondition is that the experimental setup should be composed by instruments that communicate with each other and the QPUs.
+As described broadly in Sect.
+3.1, it is possible to mirror any experimental configuration by inheriting the Platform class, and deploying the suitable Instruments and Qubits methods, specifying all connections through Channels class.
+Transmons [70] are one possible implementation of qubits through superconducting devices, which are weakly anharmonic oscillators made using Josephson junctions [71].
 To perform measurements, transmons are dispersively coupled to superconducting resonators which are in turn coupled to a microwave transmission line.

-Gates are implemented by coupling qubits through microwave drive and flux [64] lines that carry control pulses with precise amplitude and duration.
+Gates are implemented by coupling qubits through microwave drive and flux [70] lines that carry control pulses with precise amplitude and duration.

 As shown in Fig. 1, Qibolab includes all the necessary components to construct a backend for the deployment of quantum algorithms on self-hosted quantum processing units (QPUs).
-The addition of such backend is facilitated by Qibo's modular layout [33] which enables users to create custom backends with minimum effort.
+The addition of such backend is facilitated by Qibo's modular layout [36] which enables users to create custom backends with minimum effort.
 For the particular case of a hardware backend this feature allows us to focus only on low-level components.

-Qibolab provides an API to define Pulse objects, able to perform low-level manipulations such as executing a specific sequence of microwave pulses.
+Qibolab provides an API to define Pulse objects, able to perform low-level manipulations such as executing a specific sequence of microwave pulses similarly to other libraries [72-75].
 Through this interface it is possible to code easily both experiments and calibration protocols.
 Such abstraction is quite practical given that instruments may have different definitions for specific waveforms.